THE AFRICAN IMPACT WAY

 The maximum number of volunteers allowed on our projects has been reduced to allow for adequate social distancing, both on projects and in the volunteer houses.

 Sleeping and living arrangements within our volunteer houses have been adjusted to allow for adequate social distancing.
 It is possible to upgrade to a private room at some of our locations.
-If you would prefer this option please talk to your Destination Manager.
+If you would prefer this option please talk to your Destination Specialist.

 Everyone will be required to wear face masks (wherever possible), wash hands frequently with sanitizer or soap, and to respect social distancing at all times.